Why use KPI's?

 The answer to this question will differ for every fleet manager and ultimately depends on the goals you are looking to achieve; however, there are some universal metrics that the majority of fleet managers are interested in monitoring when installing fleet management solutions.
 In a nutshell, the primary goal of all fleet operations is to reduce costs and improve productivity but different businesses will measure different KPIs in order to achieve these goals.

-, we will look at some specific examples of which aspects of fleet management KPI monitoring will improve, and which metrics you will need to achieve results.
+In part two, we will look at some specific examples of which aspects of fleet management KPI monitoring will improve, and which metrics you will need to achieve results.

 Share this article: